gbmhunter/blog/content/electronics/communication-protocols/rs-232-protocol/_index.md

 | Connection Topology       | Point-to-point
 | OSI Layers                | Layers 1 (physical) and 2 (data link)

 RS-232 is commonly used today for a variety of different purposes in embedded systems, incl industrial equipment, test and measurement equipment.
 RS-232 ports are no longer available on most desktop computers (and certainly not on laptops), but USB-to-RS232 adapters are cheap, popular and easy to use with almost any operating system.
+Microcontroller UART peripherals are commonly connected to a UART-to-RS232 converter to send data that is going off-board.

 ## Pinout